gavlyukovskiy/spring-boot-data-source-decorator/README.md

 2017-07-13 02:07:04.265  INFO 5432 --- [rter-1-thread-1] c.v.f.metric.codahale.CodahaleMetrics    : type=TIMER, name=overallConnectionAcquireMillis, count=2, min=0.0, max=39.0, mean=19.5, stddev=19.5, median=39.0, p75=39.0, p95=39.0, p98=39.0, p99=39.0, p999=39.0, mean_rate=0.07135462550886962, m1=0.02490778899904623, m5=0.006288975787638508, m15=0.002179432534806779, rate_unit=events/second, duration_unit=milliseconds
 ```

-All beans of type `ConnectionAcquiringStrategyFactory` are used to provide `ConnectionAcquiringStrategy` for the pool.
+All beans of type `ConnectionAcquisitionStrategyFactory` are used to provide `ConnectionAcquisitionStrategy` for the pool.

 `MetricsFactory` and `ConnectionProxyFactory` beans can be used to customize metrics and connection decorators.